Follow Italianism

 The Constitutional Court must judge the validity of the reform by February 2026.
 The analysis was prompted by question raised by the Turin Court.
 Brutti says the new requirements are “much more restrictive, even punitive.”

-LEARN MOREAmong the changes, the requirement that the ascendant possess exclusively Italian citizenship and have resided in Italy for two consecutive years before the birth of the child.
+Among the changes, the most notable is the requirement that the parent exclusively hold Italian citizenship and have resided in Italy for two consecutive years before the child's birth.
 According to him, this imposes significant limitations, including for minors.

 “While the old processes continue under the previous law, future ones will depend on the criteria of the new decree, which imposes significant restrictions even for minors,” he says.